 What I love about Brava Worsted

 The value!
 The value of this yarn is simply incredible.
-With 218 yards per skein, and a regular price of $1.99 (!!!) what’s not to love?!
-That figures out to about .009¢ per yard.
-When compared with a different worsted weight value yarn, say Red Heart Super Saver, that is $4.49 per 364 yard skein (or about 0.012¢ per yard) – well, the math speaks for itself.
-See a full price comparison chart below.
+With 218 yards per skein, and a regular price of $2.49 (!!!) what’s not to love?!
+That figures out to about 1¢ per yard.
+See the price comparison chart compared to other big brands below.

 The feel of this yarn.
 As you can see in the photos, this yarn has a great sheen to it and is incredibly soft when compared to other worsted weight value yarns you may have already come into contact with.
 The vibrancy of the colors can not be overstated, and great stitch definition too!

 The spongy-ness of this yarn.
 If you’ve been a fiber lover (of the yarn variety 😉 ) for any length of time, I’m assuming you’ve felt the majority of the acrylic yarn carried in big box stores, such as Impeccable by Loops and Threads (Michaels brand), Red Heart Super Saver (sold at most craft retailers and Walmart), Big Twist Value (Joann brand), I Love This Yarn (Hobby Lobby brand), Bernat Super Value (not sold locally near me, but I do know it is available in some markets), Vanna’s Choice (sold at most craft stores), and Caron One Pound (sold at Joann and Michaels, among others).